Actindo-AG/Documentation/FiegeIntegration/Overview/02_Features.md

-# Key features
+# Key Features

 - Direct connection and data transfer via API
 - Overview of shipments managed by Fiege in the *Actindo Core1 platform*
-- Control of stock movements across several warehouses
+- Management of stock movements across several warehouses
 - Import tracking, inventory and goods receipt data